 Note: If the profile is labeled as “Bad” or if, for any reason, the automatic system software cannot display it, the profile is automatically copied to the Clipboard so that you can use a third party such as MS-Excel to view the data.

 The current Data Path for the data viewed in the Profile Explorer appears in the upper-right corner.
 The data path appears grayed out if running in production mode.
-It will be active, if you clicked on the “I am not going to run profiles or live Virtual Profiling” button (enabling History mode), when first launching the software.
+It will be active, if you clicked on the I am not going to run profiles or live Virtual Profiling button (enabling History mode), when first launching the software.

-The data path can be changed but must be done so through the \software root directory\Log\KIC2000DataPath.kiccfg file.
+The data path can be changed but must be done so through the C:\software root directory\Log\KIC2000DataPath.kiccfg file.

 To view historical Virtual Profile data from the same PC while Virtual Profiling is live, you launch a separate Host.exe file located: C:\software root directory\APPforViewer\KICHost.exe.
 This will open a separate Profile Explorer that will allow you to browse through the history of any product including the one currently running VP.
 Historical data will be available for any virtual profiles that have already been calculated.